Wednesday, September 14, 2022

 9. Joseph’s wife Emma insisted that, at the time of translation, Joseph “could neither write nor dictate a coherent and well-worded letter, let alone dictat[e] a book like the Book of Mormon.”5

 Actually, Joseph wrote a letter to his uncle Jesse before he translated the Book of Mormon.
 Jesse said it looked like it had been written by a prophet.
 A letter Joseph wrote to Oliver shortly after the translation was complete is both coherent and well worded, and it does not merely repeat Book of Mormon language.
+Plus, we can all see from Joseph's writing in the Original Manuscript (Alma 45:22) that Joseph had good penmanship during the translation, which comes only from plenty of practice.

 Emma purportedly related this statement to her son, Joseph Smith III, shortly before she died in 1879 (50 years after Joseph translated the plates).
 The account was published after her death.
 Emma never publicly acknowledged the statement.
 Plus, her statement doesn’t make sense because Joseph did dictate the book.